SAP/fundamental-styles/docs/pages/components/toolbar.md

 ## Spacer

-Its role is to fill remaining space either automatically or manually and place item regarding to it
+Spacers can be used to fill any remaining space either automatically or manually within a toolbar.

 ### Auto

-The toolbar can be inserted into other controls and can inherit the design from the parent control by adding `auto` to the `fd-toolbar` class
+To create a spacer that automatically fills the remaining width in the toolbar, pass `auto` in the `fd-toolbar_spacer` class.

 {% capture toolbar %}